susanagburgos/Patton_Gomez_CSCI2270_FinalProject/README.md

         appear in the "View Cart" option.
 If the book is not found it will display this message "Book not found".
       - Option #2 is used if the user wants to look at the selection of books that we have in our lovely store.
-When the user selects #2 from our menu, a list of our books will print out with information about them. (include example here)
+When the user selects #2 from our menu, a list of our books will print out with information about them.
       - Option #3 will offer the option to search for a book and if it is found it will be added to your cart.
       - Option #4 allows you to remove a book from your cart in case you decided you did not want it anymore.
 This will remove the book from your cart and it will